"*" indicates required fields

 Why is denture relining necessary?

-- Your dentures become loose
+- Your dentures feel loose

-- Your teeth are extracted
+- You’ve had teeth extracted

-- Your dentures have just been repaired
+- Your dentures were recently repaired

-- You are experiencing constant discomfort
+- You’re experiencing ongoing discomfort

 What is the difference between a hard reline and a soft reline?